 What is an HSA?

-A Health Savings Account (HSA) is a tax-advantaged savings account that you can use to pay for a wide variety of health expenses.
+A Health Savings Account (HSA) is a type of savings account that you can use to pay for a wide variety of health expenses.
 An HSA allows you to save for future medical expenses — while earning steady interest in a secure savings account that offers you flexibility, tax advantages and convenient access to your funds.
 It’s a great way to save for both day-to-day and future medical costs.

 - Doctor’s office visits